-Signs for most applications will be 36 x 36 inches.
+Signs for most applications will be 36×36 inches.
 This will include city roads and country roads.
-On WSDOT projects and high speed, above 45 mph, signs are 48 x 48 inches.
+On WSDOT projects and high speed, above 45 mph, signs are 48×48 inches.
 At a minimum, the bottom of the sigs must be 1 foot of the roadway.
 If signs are temporally placed along the road, wind may knock them over and may need additional weight, the weight is applied at the base, typically sandbags and must be no more than 4 inches thick.
+If signs happen to blow over notify your supervisor as an active flagger cannot flag and set up signs or channelization devices.